uon-drs/python-novice-inflammation-brc/README.md

 ## About The Carpentries

-The Carpentries is a fiscally sponsored project of [Community Initiatives][community-initiatives], a registered 501(c)3 non-profit organisation based in California, USA.
+The Carpentries is a registered 501(c)3 non-profit organisation based in Delaware, USA.
 We are a global community teaching foundational computational and data science skills to researchers in academia, industry and government.
 More information can be found [here][cp-about].